-The paper is organized as follows.
-Section 2 introduces the formal concepts around autonomic electronic institutions.
-Section 3 describes EIDE-.
-Section 4 presents the electricity market problem along with its engineering and the required self-configuration policies.
-Finally, we wrap up conclusions in section 5.
+The paper is organized as follows: Section 2 introduces the formal concepts around autonomic electronic institutions.
+Section 3 describes the set of tools we provide for helping in the engineering of autonomic electronic institutions.
+Section 4 presents the electricity market problem and shows how all the concepts and tools are used to design a specific institution.
+Finally, conclusions and future work are presented in section 5.